ttscoff/popclipextensions/README.md

 Strips rich text formatting from selection.
 There are probably multiple others that do this, but it's so easy I just made it myself.

+### SearchLink

+Runs the SearchLink service on selected text.
+Requires that [searchlink](https://brettterpstra.com/projects/searchlink/ "SearchLink") be installed in ~/Library/Services.

 <!-- END EXTENSIONS -->

 ## Download